 - 1. Company car

 - 2. Company van

 - 3. Fuel for private use

 - 4. Business mileage payments

 - 5. Travel and business trip expenses

 - 6. Smart pension or salary sacrifice pension arrangement (where the employee aggress to a cut in gross pay and in return the employer pays the employee's pension contribution)

 - 7. Medical or dental insurance for self or family

 - 8. Workplace nursery

-- 9. Childcare vouchers / employer contracted childcare
+- 9. Childcare vouchers / employer contracted childcare including payments in place of wages (salary sacrifice)

 - 10. Mobile Phones

 - 11. Vouchers

 - 12. Any other benefits in kind

 - 13. None of these

-: Question Information for Extra Benefits
+/ Question Information for Extra Benefits